tamucc-gcl/lab_protocols/hic_01_crosslink_store.md

 4. Add reagent to quench the crosslinking reaction and incubate at room temperature for 5 minutes with gentle mixing (slowly rock tubes)
    * Either add 111.1 uL Glycine (final concentration of 200 mM)
    * or add 176.5 uL, 5M Tris solution (final concentration of 750 mM) to quench the reaction.
-     *	Change from Glycine to Tris based on this protocol and links therein https://star-protocols.cell.com/protocols/71
+     *	Change from Glycine to Tris is untested, but based on this protocol and links therein https://star-protocols.cell.com/protocols/71
 5. Centrifuge for 5 minutes at 300xG (if possible at 4°C).
 Discard supernatant into an appropriate collection container.
 6. Resuspend cells in 1ml of cold 1X PBS and spin for 5 minutes at 300xG at 4°C. Discard supernatant
 7. Add DNA preservative